Virginia says no, for now, to letting bicyclists roll through stop signs

 Opponents argued that allowing cyclists to abide by a separate set of rules would make their actions less predictable and riders less safe.

-State Sen. Thomas K. Norment Jr. (R-James City), who voted against the proposal, called it “absolutely ludicrous” and said changing the law to let bicyclists roll through stop signs would only “encourage and validate the breaking of some of these Virginia motor vehicle laws that bikers are supposed to be adhering to.”
+Sen. Thomas K. Norment Jr. (R-James City), who voted against the proposal, called it “absolutely ludicrous” and said changing the law to let bicyclists roll through stop signs would only “encourage and validate the breaking of some of these Virginia motor vehicle laws that bikers are supposed to be adhering to.”

-The stop-sign measure was passed in the Virginia House’s version of the bill this month.
+The House of Delegates’ version of the stop-sign measure passed this month.

 Colorado, Washington state and Delaware allow bicyclists to roll through stop signs.
 Idaho adopted a bike yield law in the 1980s, allowing cyclists to treat stop signs as yields and red lights as stop signs.
 D.C. considered but did not pass a similar measure in 2015.

-The Virginia bill approved Wednesday, 21-18, would commission the Virginia State Police to form a work group “to review issues related to allowing bicycle operators to treat stop signs as yield signs” and consider laws adopted in other states as well as with safety data, then report to the legislature before the next session.
+The bill approved Wednesday by the Virginia Senate, 21 to 18, would commission the Virginia State Police to form a work group “to review issues related to allowing bicycle operators to treat stop signs as yield signs” and consider laws adopted in other states as well as safety data, and then report to the legislature before the next session.

 Some lawmakers said that studying the issue was a good compromise.

-“Let’s come back with something that we can deal with next year,” said state Sen. David W. Marsden (D-Fairfax).
+“Let’s come back with something that we can deal with next year,” said Sen. David W. Marsden (D-Fairfax).

 Other aspects of the bill, such as requiring drivers to change lanes to pass if they cannot maintain at least three feet of separation from a cyclist, were supported by bicycle advocates.

-Still, some lawmakers expressed concern about allowing cyclists to in side-by-side formation, citing the potential of pushing cars over the yellow dividing line.
+Still, some lawmakers expressed concern about allowing cyclists to ride in a side-by-side formation, citing the potential of pushing cars over the yellow dividing line.
 Advocates said the practice would shorten the length of cycling trains, for example, so that when a car does need to pass, the driver has a shorter distance to travel.

-It also would help to protect children by allowing parents to ride alongside them, they say, protecting younger riders, who would be closer to the curb.
+It also would help to protect children by allowing parents to ride alongside them, they say, protecting younger riders who would be closer to the curb.

 “The collective bicycling community in Virginia is excited by the progress made today regarding the protections for bicyclists when sharing the road with drivers of motor vehicles,” Tyndall said.
 “Requiring drivers to change lanes to pass and allowing riders to stay more compact by riding side by side will reduce crashes, improve traffic flow, and increase efficiency and enjoyment for all Virginians and bicycle tourists from around the world who contribute to our outdoor economy.”